 On our current trip, we settled into a guest mooring at the City Island Yacht Club.
 It was a Wednesday night, which happened to coincide with their race night.
 Crews were coming and going everywhere and it was a festive mood in the clubhouse.
 CIYC is not an overly fancy, well-to-do club, but rather a functional place to store and sail your boat, and have a nice meal or drink back at the club when you are done.
 Despite rubbing shoulders with more sailors ashore, a walk down the main City Island Avenue revealed to me that the island had lost much of it’s nautical heritage since I was last there.
 Sure, there was the miniature sailing ship displayed in a planter outside the local elementary school.
 And the same marine store that I had visited 31 years ago was still there, along with a sail loft.
 But the feel of the place had changed, and I suppose I should have expected this after so many years.
 It wasn’t such a bad thing, if I thought about it from a landlubber’s perspective.
 There were now more restaurants than I could have imagined, many promoting their lengthy seafood menus and even lengthier views overlooking the water.
 We had heard that City Island, with it’s proximity to New York City, had gone through a transformation, becoming a popular commuters enclave as people were gradually forced out of more expensive NY suburbs .
 Who could blame them.
 Economics can change a place in the blink of an eye.
 We had several nice meals ashore, the people were super friendly, and we also used it as a commuting location into NYC.
 Going back to an old haunt is tricky to the psyche – you want to see where you had been, and resurrect those memories, but I feel like your odds are 50-50 that you’ll be disappointed.

 We kept the boat at City Island for a week.
-For the first few days, we rented a car and drove back home to attend Caleb’s high school graduation.
-We are super excited he has reached this milestone in his life and it was fantastic to be there to share in his joy.
-Congrats Caleb!
+For the first few days, we rented a car and drove back home to attend our youngest child’s high school graduation.
+We are super excited they had reached this milestone in life and it was fantastic to be there to share in the joy.

 All along, we had planned to return home after the first week of the shakedown cruise, a handy break so that we could ship any needed parts to the house and pick up anything else from home that we might have forgotten or discovered we couldn’t do without.
 In addition, the car was laden with 5 heavy deep-cycle boat batteries.
 During our first week, we had found that the house battery bank would not hold a sufficient charge, and the 5+ year old batteries needed to be replaced.
 Luckily for us, there was a distributor of the brand we needed – Trojan – in Auburn, MA, right on our path home to NH.
 For the gear heads out there, we bought the Trojan AGM Group 27 battery, as it came highly recommended from Practical Sailor.